 By calling this covenant “new,” he has made the first one obsolete (see Hebrews 8:13)

-Jesus’ blood created a new contract between God and mankind–a covenant is a contract.
+Jesus’ blood created a new contract–a covenant is a contract.
 What happens when a new contract is written up?
 The old contract is no longer valid.
-So now, the old covenant is only enforceable against non-believers in Christ.
+So now, the Old Covenant isn’t enforceable.

 We, Christians, are dead to the Law and alive in Christ!
 We’ve died to the Law so that we can be alive in Christ!
 You can’t have a mixture of both!
 (See Mark 2:22, Romans 7:4-6, Galatians 2:19, 5:19).

 All of the Jews who attempted to live by the Old Covenant failed miserably.
 ALL OF THEM.
 The only ones who thought they were doing well were the liars and hypocrites.
 That’s why the rich man went away sad, and that’s why the Pharisees and teachers of the Law killed Jesus.
 He stepped on their toes, to say the least.
 Their identity was in their behavior–not in faith–not in their complete reliance on God’s grace.
 This continues today with many churches.

 Even before the New Covenant was put in place by Jesus, righteousness with God was still based on faith alone not by way of Law observance.
 So the New Covenant is older than the Old Covenant.
 Don’t believe me?
 Here, just look:

 Clearly no one who relies on the Law is justified before God, because “the righteous will live by faith.”
 (Galatians 3:11)

 For all who rely on the works of the Law are under a curse, as it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law.”
 (Galatians 3:10)